search-icon

 • 2.
 Leave an Itinerary

-• You should also leave an itinerary with a trusted friend or family member back home.
+• Leave an itinerary with a trusted friend or family member back home before you go.
 That way, if you don't return they'll know exactly where to begin the search, instead of trying to piece together your steps through social media postings.
 This can also be helpful if you have a family member that worries when you travel—if they hear of something bad happening in the general region that you're traveling, they can double-check that you're not actually near there.

 • 3.
 Make a Copy of Your Passport